aedoardo1990/EU-BikePlanner/README.md

 The background image of the homepage has different shades of blue, aiming at fitting with the blue color of the header and the footer.
 Blue is a calming color and the image wants to remind bikers of the calming and freeing sensation of biking, with wind in the hair and the feeling that there are no boundaries when you bike.

-The Gold metallic color of the European Union flag can be found as well in the footer: social media icons turn to Gold when the user hover over them.
+The Gold metallic color of the European Union flag can be found as well in the footer: social media icons turn to Gold when the user hovers over them.

 ### Imagery